hexfaker/doh/README.md

 make check-safety
 ```

-This command launches a `Poetry` and `Pip` integrity check as well as identifies security issues with `Safety` and `Bandit`.
+This command launches a `Poetry` and `Pip` integrity check as well as identifies security issues with `Safety`.
 By default, the build will not crash if any of the items fail.
 But you can set `STRICT=1` for the entire build, or you can configure strictness for each item separately.

 ```bash
 make check-safety STRICT=1